jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 The other neurons follow a similar form, which is `detailed in the documentation <https://snntorch.readthedocs.io/en/latest/snntorch.html>`_.
 The recursive neuron equations can be mapped into computation graphs, where the recurrent connections take place with a delay of a single time step, from the state at time math:`t` to the state at time :math:`t+1`.

 An alternative way to represent recurrent models is to unfold the computational graph, in which each component is represented by a sequence of different variables, with one variable per time step.
-The unfolded form of Stein's model is shown below:
+The unfolded form of the Synaptic model is shown below: